cdapio/cdap/cdap-docs/developer/source/building-blocks/transaction-system.rst

 OCC: Optimistic Concurrency Control
 -----------------------------------

-The Cask Data Application Platform uses *Optimistic Concurrency Control* (OCC) to implement transactions.
+The Cask Data Application Platform uses `Cask's Tephra, <http://tephra.io>`__ which uses *Optimistic Concurrency Control* (OCC) to implement transactions.
 Unlike most relational databases that use locks to prevent conflicting operations between transactions, under OCC we allow these conflicting writes to happen.
 When the transaction is committed, we can detect whether it has any conflicts: namely, if during the lifetime of the transaction, another transaction committed a write for one of the same keys that the transaction has written.
 In that case, the transaction is aborted and all of its writes are rolled back.

 In other words: If two overlapping transactions modify the same row, then the transaction that commits first will succeed, but the transaction that commits last is rolled back due